Marslanali/marslanali.github.io/README.md

 ### Hi there 👋

 I'm Arslan Ali working mainly in C++ & Linux.
-I Design, build, and maintain efficient, reusable, and reliable C++ codes.
+I design, build, and maintain efficient, reusable, and reliable C++ codes.
+I also have a strong passion for AI & Machine Learning.

 💬 Feel free to reach me at marslanali800@gmail.com for work-related inquiries.